arwankhoiruddin/hadoopSetup/README.md

 What you need to do is just run a single shell script i.e. `prepare.sh`.
 Here's how you do that

+If you are not in hadoopSetup directory yet, go to the directory, otherwise, just do the next command
 ```
 # cd hadoopSetup
 # ./prepare.sh